chiragnagpal/fb-sentimentaliser/README.md

 - It uses a modification of the node.js library [sentiment](https://github.com/thisandagain/sentiment), which is based on the [AFINN-111](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) wordlist.

 ###Dependencies:
-jquery
+- jquery

 ###To-Do:

-- Change color of entire div instead of just text.
+- Change color of entire `<div>` instead of just text.
 - Use text of entire post other than just `<p>` element.
-- Only perform analysis on DOM elements pushed during DOM Mutation.1
+- Only perform analysis on DOM elements pushed during DOM Mutation.